About the Fellowship

 Before Spectrum News 1, Nic reported for SoCal Connected on KCET and worked as a multimedia journalist for Free Speech TV.

-- Imani Crenshaw, 25, is a 2017 graduate of Hampton University, where she earned a B.A. in Journalism with a concentration in theater.
+Imani, 25, is a 2017 graduate of Hampton University, where she earned a B.A. in Journalism with a concentration in theater.
 Imani has interned with KJLH radio, KABC and the Oxygen Network.
-The Torrance native is pursuing a career in broadcast journalism
+The Torrance native is pursuing a career in broadcast journalism.

-- Brett Hernandez, 34, served in the United States Navy from 2003 to 2011.
-To reintegrate back into civilian life, he started taking journalism classes at Mount San Antonio College in Walnut, CA. Brett freelances as a photographer and content creator, writing and directing advertisements.
+Brett, 34, served in the United States Navy from 2003 to 2011.
+To reintegrate back into civilian life, he started taking journalism classes at Mount San Antonio College.
+Brett freelances as a photographer and content creator, writing and directing advertisements.
 He also created several short films and a short documentary about Veteran’s Day.

-- Lillian Kalish, 24, is a freelance arts and culture journalist born and raised in Los Angeles who works as an associate at the Bail Project, a criminal justice non-profit.
+Lillian, 24, is a freelance arts and culture journalist born and raised in L.A. working as an associate at the Bail Project, a criminal justice non-profit.
 After graduating from Vassar College with a degree in political science and Chinese, Lillian moved to Yangon, Myanmar, and spent a year as a reporter for the Myanmar Times.
-Lillian strives to highlight underrepresented communities through the lens culture, race, gender and politics.

-- Tomás Rodriguez, 24, is a bilingual journalist with a passion for video and audio storytelling.
-He is the first in his family to graduate from college; he completed his studies this year at California State University, Northridge.
+Tomás, 24, is a bilingual journalist with a passion for video and audio storytelling.
+He is the first in his family to graduate from college; he completed his studies at California State University, Northridge.
 There, he served as editor of El Nuevo Sol, a bilingual web site.
-He is currently working for KABC as a sports intern and hopes to become a city beat reporter
+He is currently working for KABC as a sports intern and hopes to become a city beat reporter.

-- Kalaisha Totty, 22, is a recent graduate from California State University, Long Beach, where she received a degree in journalism.
-Kalaisha studied abroad at the Danish School of Media and Journalismwhere she practiced multimedia reporting.
+Kalaisha, 22, is a recent graduate of California State University, Long Beach, where she received a degree in journalism.
+Kalaisha studied abroad at the Danish School of Media and Journalism, where she practiced multimedia reporting.
 She reported on fake news in Sweden, the European Union’s refugee relocation plan from Belgium, and victims of torture in Turkey.